Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

 Put form on your wall

 The Geometric Bauhaus racer proves, once and for all, that you do not have to choose between loving motorsport and loving good design.
-It is both, at once, and it will hold its own in any room with taste, beside any other art you are proud to display.
+It is both at once, and it will hold its own in any room with taste, beside any other art you are proud to display.
+That is a quietly liberating thing for a fan whose decor never quite seemed to have room for the sport.

 Shop “Blue Racing Grand Prix Racer Watercolor Speed Splash” on Redbubble →